About Sausalito's Boards and Commissions

 - Business Advisory Committee: Nine-member committee tasked with evaluating the economy of Sausalito and promoting the economic health of the business community.

-- Disaster Preparedness Committee: Five-member committee established to improve disaster preparedness in Sausalito.
+- Community Safety/Disaster Preparedness Committee: Five-member committee established to improve disaster preparedness in Sausalito.

-- Historic Landmarks Board: Five-member board that reviews exterior renovation of historic structures and promotes the preservation of historic Sausalito sites, landmarks, documents, paintings, and objects.
+- Historic Preservation Commission: Five-member board that reviews exterior renovation of historic structures and promotes the preservation of historic Sausalito sites, landmarks, documents, paintings, and objects.